-7. Provides quality photographs for Missouri State University – West Plains publications by maintaining a photo library.
-This requires taking campus photographs and working closely with the Director of Photographic Services or an outside vendor in coordinating specific photo shoots.
+7. Provides quality photographs for Missouri State University – West Plains publications by maintaining a photo library by taking campus photographs and working closely with the Director of Photographic Services or an outside vendor in coordinating specific photo shoots.

 10. Remains competent and current through self-directed professional reading, maintaining a current knowledge of desktop publishing, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses as required by the Director of University Communications.

 11. Contributes to the overall success of the department by assisting with the editing of print and electronic materials and performing other essential duties and responsibilities as assigned.

-The Graphic Designer is supervised by the Director of University Communications, accepts input from client departments, and assists in supervising student employees.
+The Graphic Designer, West Plains is supervised by the Director of University Communications, accepts input from client departments, and assists in supervising student employees.